 Edgewood Resource FAQs

-The following mathematics professors advise individual mathematics and mathematics teaching majors and minors.
+All tenure-track faculty in mathematics advise individual mathematics and mathematics teaching majors and minors.

-The Student Resource Center assists students in exploring and deciding upon college majors and careers through individual career counseling, workshops and class presentations, and a one-credit Career Development and Decision-Making course.
+The Academic Success and Career Development Center assists students in exploring and deciding upon college majors and careers through individual career counseling, workshops and class presentations.
 Assistance is given in locating internships, part-time, summer, and full-time employment upon graduation.
-Numerous resources about careers, employers, and graduate schools are available for student use, including a self-directed computerized guidance program.
+Numerous resources about careers, employers, and graduate schools are available for student use.
 Keep in mind, it is never too early to start looking for next summer's employment, internships, or for a job upon graduation.

 Various Guides Specifically for Mathematics